 I definitely want to make more books, but I don’t currently have plans for a third.
 I really like the idea of just waiting for inspiration to strike—and I know it will eventually!

-I really love designing products, so I’d like to do more of that.
+Designing products is something I really love, so I’d like to do more of that.
 It feels great to see your work living on an actual, functional item that people can use and see every day.
 I try to fill my life with things I like looking at, so I’d love to do that on a larger scale for a broader audience, in whatever capacity that might be.

 Thanks Megan for taking the time to chat to us and for making your beautiful children’s books with us!